15.4 C

 $ find / -perm /u=s

 SUID files allow temporary ownership of a filegroup to users other than the owner of the filegroup or root user.
-This find command will list all of the SUID files you have in your current Linux machine.
+This find command lists all SUID files in your current Linux machine.

 18. Find All SGID Files